gayverjr/opencap/examples/pyopencap/pyscf/README.md

 - pyscf_example.py: A CAP/FCI calculation for H2.
 Generates zeroth order Hamiltonian (diagonal) and CAP matrix for later processing by cap_trajectory.py.

-- cap_trajectory.py: - cap_trajectory.py: A script which generates eigenvalue trajectories from a properly formatted output file.
-This file can be easily modified to other systems by changing the guess, the reference energy, and the eta_list defined at the top of the file.
+- cap_trajectory.py: A script which generates eigenvalue trajectories from a properly formatted output file.
+This file can be easily adapted to other systems by changing the guess, the reference energy, and the eta_list defined at the top of the file.

 ## Outputs
 - pyscf_example.out: Output of pyscf_example.py script.